 - 1-1/2 teaspoon kosher salt

 - 2 tablespoons flour

-Cook bacon until crisp over medium heat in 4-quart kettle.
+Cook bacon until crisp over medium heat in a large, heavy Dutch oven or braising dish.
 Remove bacon, chop and set aside.

 SERVING SUGGESTION Serve with rice cooked in half water, half apple cider, which adds a sweet, almost nutty flavor to the rice that complements the stew beautifully.
 That said, this stew is substantial on its own and really doesn't require a starch.